 If a tissue sample isn’t taken, and the cervical cells appear normal, you may be discharged and referred back to your healthcare provider for routine cervical screening.
 However, you may be asked to return for another colposcopy exam in 6 to 12 months.
 It’s important that you return for the follow-up colposcopy so that the cells from each exam can be compared and cell changes can be identified.

-If abnormal cells are identified by the doctor, a tissue sample will be taken and sent to the lab for further examination.
+If tissue sample was taken, the sample is sent to the lab for further examination.
 This will help the doctor determine whether you have low-grade or high-grade cell changes.

-High-grade cell changes: Treatment will be recommended so that cancer doesn’t develop.
-Depending on the severity of the high grade cell changes, treatment may include a loop electrosurgical excision procedure (often called a LEEP) or laser procedure.
+- High-grade cell changes: Treatment will be recommended so cancer doesn’t develop.
+Depending on the severity of the high-grade cell changes, treatment may include a loop electrosurgical excision procedure (often called a LEEP) or laser procedure.
 These procedures remove abnormal cells from the cervix.

 If after the colposcopy or treatment the abnormal changes have gone away on their own or have been treated, you’ll need to see your healthcare provider for regular Pap testing.

 - If you had low-grade cell changes: You’ll need to have a Pap test every year for 3 years.
 If all 3 results are normal, you can likely start having Pap tests every 3 years.